 The City of Hiawatha is working with the Kansas Department of Health and Environment and USDA Rural Development to bring the nitrate levels to an acceptable level.
 We have secured funding for a water treatment plant and have hired an engineering firm to design and oversee the construction.
-We anticipate the plant being done in 18 to 24 months.
-In the meantime, we will continue to adjust our wells to lessen the level of nitrates in the drinking water.
+We anticipate the plant being done in 12 to 15 months.